NerdTIV/WiDig/Ghidra/README.md

-# WL / Ghidra
+# WiDig / Ghidra

-The Ghidra side of my WiLink notes.
+The Ghidra side of WiDig.
 There is a Java extension that recognises both formats on import, and Python scripts that do the symbolisation afterwards.